Yiddishe-Kop/yiddishe-kop-2021/content/articles/teach-yourself-programming.md

  - Ruby
  - C#

 Each one has their own framework(s) (which is an openly maintained library that makes building applications easier, faster & more secure).
 I use PHP and a fantastic framework called [Laravel](https://laravel.com/).
+Their [docs](https://laravel.com/docs/master) are a fantastic place to start learning it.

-Knowing how to design a database schema, and how to query the database with `SQL` helps a lot.
+Knowing how to design a database schema, and how to query the database with `SQL` helps a lot. [w3schools](https://www.w3schools.com/sql/) has this covered as well.

 ### Getting Stuck